-Q. In whom are these attributes found in their fulness?
+Q. 547.
+In whom are these attributes found

-A. These attributes are found in their fulness in the Pope, the visible Head of the Church, whose infallible authority to teach bishops, priests, and people in matters of faith or morals will last to the end of the world.
+in their fullness?

-Q. Has the Church any marks by which it may be known?
+A. These attributes are found in their fullness in the Pope, the visible Head of the Church, whose infallible authority to teach bishops, priests, and people in matters of faith or morals will last till the end of the world.

-A. The Church has four marks by which it may be known: it is One; it is Holy; it is Catholic; it is Apostolic.
+Q. 548.
+Has the Church any marks by

-Q. How is the Church One?
+which it may be known?

-A. The Church is One because all its mem-
+A. The Church has four marks by which it may be known: it is One; it is Holy; it is Catholic; it is Apostolic;

-bers agree in one faith, are all in one communion, and are all under one head.
+Q. 549.
+How is the Church One?
+A. The Church is One because all its members agree in one faith, are all in one communion, and are all under one head.

-Q. How is the Church Holy?
+Q. 563.
+How is the Church Holy?